Sultans Trail in Austria

 General information

-The trail starts with an excursion to the Kahlenberg (Prolog), from where Polish Huszar’s led by their king Sobieski assaulted the Ottoman army headquarter and broke the siege of Vienna in 1683.
+The journey starts with an excursion to the Kahlenberg, where Polish Huszar’s, led by their king Sobieski, bravely assaulted the Ottoman army headquarters and broke the siege of Vienna in 1683.
+The trail winds down from the Kahlenberg (484), passing through Vienna and following the course of the Leitha river and the Danube towards Bratislava.

-Start point
+Starting point

 How to get there